 The purpose of the Comprehensive Exam is to evaluate in-depth knowledge acquired by the student in the major area of concentration and in the cognate area.
 The exam is taken after the completion of doctoral course work, and is scheduled for the individual student.
 The exam will contain written and oral components.
-It is prepared and administered by the Written and Oral Comprehensive Exam committee.
+This exam is unique to each student, and is prepared and administered by the Written and Oral Comprehensive Exam committee.